stealthman22/100-days-of-code/r3-log.md

 ### DAY 93 (16th April 2020)

 Had a bit of burn out today, didn't code, but I was able to get my blog set up and linked it to the portfolio, next up my resume and then add the live chat feature.

+### DAy 94 - 97 (17th April - 20th 2020)

+Finished up work on my portfolio, and was able to build a nice resume, and hosted it on github. almost done now.
+Redid some image optimizations, almost ready to move to production.

+### DAY 98 (21st April 2020)

+Decided to run more tests before production, and realized that safari and some android chrome browsers have difficulties with clip-path property, which was what I used to build my hamburger menu.
+Might have to do serious refactoring.